JamesTwallin/GridSeis/README.md

 This technique offers several practical applications:

-- Real-time carbon intensity estimation without direct access to generation data
+- Real-time crude carbon intensity estimation without direct access to generation data
-- Enhanced grid monitoring using existing frequency measurements
-- Potential for early detection of changes in generation mix
-- Alternative method for carbon intensity estimation in regions with limited data
+- Alternative method for carbon intensity estimation in regions with limited connectivity
+- Offline smart devices being able to preferentially use electricity in times of clean power abundance.

 ## How to Run This Code